sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-peer.md

 ## Tree Diagram"

 This section provides a tree diagram [RFC 8340](https://tools.ietf.org/html/rfc8340) for the “ietf-capability-set” module.
-The interpretation of the symbols appearing in the tree diagram is as follows:</t>
+The interpretation of the symbols appearing in the tree diagram is as follows:

 * Brackets “[” and “]” enclose list keys.
 * Abbreviations before data node names: “rw” means configuration (read-write), and “ro” means state data (read-only).